spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 To test the model I signed all 10 words: "before", "book", "candy", "chair", "clothes", "computer", "cousin", "drink", "go" and "who".

 https://user-images.githubusercontent.com/102377660/192147556-31e9adc3-3c0c-49a1-b0ef-bafb4e39dba5.mov

 As before, the video freezing indicates that the clip is being processed.
-For now, I wasn't worried about it.
-As you can see the model was ok, but not great.
+For now, I wasn't worried about that.
+In terms of classification performance, as you can see, the model was ok, but not great.
 It misclassified 'Before', 'Chair', and 'Go', which means it correctly guessed 7 / 10.
-Considering the previous feature extraction appraoch classified about half of the words consistently, this is an improvement.
+Considering the previous feature extraction approach classified about half of the words consistently, this is an improvement.
 But I wasn't satisfied.
 I knew the hand tracking was imperfect and that the input features had issues.
 To improve things, I wanted to add more points.
 Namely, I wanted to also track the arms and the location of the face.
 For that, I used mediapipe's holistic model.

 ## Holistic body position estimation

 Mediapipe offer many different models.
-Originally, I wanted to use the hand tracking model.
+Originally, I used the hand tracking model.
 This model identified the hand and fingers of one or more hands.
 However, sign language uses more than just the hands.
 For example, here are the signs for 'Man' and 'Woman'.
 Man